Active colloid with externally induced periodic bipolar motility and its cooperative motion: Multi-particle behavior

 \subsection{Doublet}

-First we focus on a doublet, which was at least $100\unit{\mu m}$ away from other particles.
-Trajectories of the two particles of the doublet are shown in Fig.~\ref{fig:doublet}a.
+First we focus on doublets, which were at least $100\unit{\mu m}$ away from other particles.
+We analyzed five doublets (two for $300\unit{Hz}$ and the other three for $250\unit{Hz}$) which were kept bound during the whole observation time $1091T$.
+Trajectories of the two particles of a doublet ($300\unit{Hz}$) are shown in Fig.~\ref{fig:doublet}a, as an example.
 The insets show the positions recorded every half period for the first 10 periods.
-Similarly to isolated particles, the doublet constituents also exhibited short-time reciprocating behavior (at the frequency of the external field) and long-time persistent motion (see Videos~S4 and S5, ESI\dag).
-Let ${\bf x}_1$ and ${\bf x}_2$ be the positions of the constituent particles.
-Despite the persistent motion of each particle, the interparticle distance $|{\bf x}_{21}|$ with ${\bf x}_{21} := {\bf x}_2-{\bf x}_1$ was maintained in some range as shown in Fig.~\ref{fig:doublet}b, with noticeable oscillations at a few Hz in addition to the smaller ones at the external frequency (Fig.~\ref{fig:doublet}b inset).
+Similarly to isolated particles, the doublet constituents also exhibited short-time reciprocating behavior (at the frequency of the external field) and long-time persistent motion (see Videos~S4--S7, ESI\dag).
+Despite the persistent motion of each particle, the interparticle distance $|{\bf x}_{21}|$ was maintained in some range as shown in Fig.~\ref{fig:doublet}b, with noticeable oscillations at a few Hz in addition to the smaller ones at the external frequency (Fig.~\ref{fig:doublet}b inset).
 The relative angle $\varphi(t)$, defined by the azimuth of ${\bf x}_{21}$, also changed in time (green curve and right axis of Fig.~\ref{fig:doublet}b).
 To characterize the correlation between the motions of the two particles, we define the unit vector indicating the self-propelling direction over a half period, called the propulsion vector hereafter, $\hat{\bf n}_i(t_m) := \Delta {\bf x}_i(t_m) / |\Delta {\bf x}_i(t_m)|$ with $\Delta {\bf x}_i(t_m) := {\bf x}_i(t_{m+1})-{\bf x}_i(t_m)$. ($t_m:=mT/2$, $m=0,1,2\dots$).
-Figure~\ref{fig:doublet}c shows the histogram of the inner product $\hat{\bf n}_1\cdot\hat{\bf n}_2$, indicating that the two particles tend to align their self-propelling directions, mostly parallel but sometimes anti-parallel.
+Figure~\ref{fig:doublet}c shows the histograms of the inner product $\hat{\bf n}_1\cdot\hat{\bf n}_2$, indicating that the two particles in a doublet tend to align their self-propelling directions, mostly parallel but sometimes anti-parallel.
 This suggests that they also tend to align their polarization vectors ${\bf P}_\parallel^\sigma$, according to Eq.~\eqref{eq:v_AC} of the single-particle theory.
 Further discussions on the interaction will be given in Sec.~\ref{sec:Discussion_M}.